Emanuel “Ely” Sachs was born in New York, New York, on November 30, 1954.

 Klaus K. Schmiegel helped to change the lives of millions of people around the world suffering from depression.

 Terahertz radiation, which consists of electromagnetic waves sent at Terahertz (trillion cycles-per-second) frequencies

-Biochemist Florence Barbara Seibert developed a groundbreaking procedure that lead to the standard tuberculosis test us
+Biochemist Florence Barbara Seibert developed a groundbreaking procedure that led to the standard tuberculosis test used t

 Waldo Semon took a detour in his assigned laboratory research one day and ended up inventing the world’s second-best-se